JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 #### 1.3.3.1 Image Description <a class="anchor" id="1.3.3.1"></a>

 1. Each image contains 3 channels:
-    * 1.1 Red channel pixel value range = 0 to 255
+    * Red channel pixel value range = 0 to 255
-    * 1.2 Blue channel pixel value range = 0 to 255
+    * Blue channel pixel value range = 0 to 255
-    * 1.3 Green channel pixel value range = 0 to 255
+    * Green channel pixel value range = 0 to 255
-2. Each images is in gray scale indicating that the values for each individual channel are exactly the same.
+2. Each image is in gray scale indicating that the values for each individual channel are exactly the same.
-    * 2.1 Image height = 299 pixels
+    * Image height = 299 pixels
-    * 2.2 Image width = 299 pixels
+    * Image width = 299 pixels
-    * 2.3 Image size = 268203 pixels
+    * Image size = 268203 pixels

 ```python